-Statistics such as these show the great importance of the emergency and long-term services Thrive DC provides to our most disadvantaged neighbors.
+Statistics such as these show the great importance of the emergency and long-term services Thrive DC provides to our most vulnerable neighbors.

 Want to know more about homelessness in the nation’s capital?
-Check out our handout on the State of Homelessness in DC.
+Check out the most recent Point In Time count from 2020

 To address the needs of our homeless community, we rely on the support of countless volunteers, donors, and advocates.
 If you would like to do something to help end and prevent homelessness, please consider: